gianlucarenzi/ArduinoFloppyDiskReader/readme.md

 has ported the code.

+# waffleCopyPRO-Universal

+***For a more advanced and feature-rich version of this project, please refer to the [waffleCopyPRO-Universal README.md](waffleCopyPRO-Universal/README.md).***

 # Licence
 This entire project is available multi-licensed under the terms of the Mozilla Public License Version 2.0 as published by Mozilla Corporation and the GNU General Public License, version 2 or later, as published by the Free